tamarin-prover/tamarin-prover/src/007_precomputation.md

 ### Why open chains complicate proofs

-To get a better understanding of the problem we can look at what happens if Tamarin wants to prove the lemma `nonce_secrecy`.
+To get a better understanding of the problem we can look at what happens if we try to prove the lemma `nonce_secrecy`.
 If we manually always choose the first case for the proof, we can see that Tamarin derives the secret key to decrypt the output of rule `I_2` by repeatedly using this rule `I_2`.